• Skip to primary navigation

 6 August 2020 by Sylwia (MyCrochetory) 7 Comments

-Scroll down to see the Thassos Mosaic Blanket free crochet pattern with step by step tutorial or you may choose to purchase the complete ad-free, printable PDF crochet pattern HERE on ETSY or HERE on Ravelry.
+Scroll down to see the Thassos Mosaic Blanket free crochet pattern with step by step picture and VIDEO tutorial or you may choose to purchase the complete ad-free, printable PDF crochet pattern HERE on ETSY or HERE on Ravelry.

 Join my Facebook Group and Official Ravelry Group where you can find necessary support, you can ask questions or share your finished projects.